 How To Lay Carpet Tiles

-6. Nearly there – just the cutting in around the edges to do.
-To create the edge cuts, place a carpet tile (A) butted up firmly to the skirting board and laying on top of the last carpet tile you laid (B).
-Cut through the lower carpet tile B, remove and replace with carpet tileA, then the cut section of carpet tile B will fit perfectly in the gap.
+6. Almost there – To cut neat edge cuts, put a carpet tile (A) up to the skirting board and laying on the last carpet tile (B).
+Using the edge of tile A as your cutting guide, cut through tile B. Then swap the tiles around and carpet tile B will fit the gap perfectly.

 Fitter’s Final Top Tip - You'll never get good results if you don't change your cutting knife blade often.
 Professionals change their blades every 5 to 6 cuts!

 There!
 Easy Peasy............. but having read our 'how to do it' guide you think you'd rather get a quote from us to fit your floor for you from as little as £3.50 a metre, just get in touch.
 0115 940 4454 or email@example.com